ayansh-srivastava/Saras-assignment/README.md

 # OpenLibrary Vue Search App

 A responsive Vue.js + Tailwind CSS web app that allows users to search for books using the OpenLibrary API.
 Includes features like dark mode, infinite scroll or pagination, and detail previews for selected books.

 ---

+🚀 Live Demo

+Check out the app live: https://friendly-rabanadas-714467.netlify.app/

+---